Unit-Zero-Labs/simulations/README.md

 # UZ Simulation Lab

-## Simulations using ornstein-uhlenbeck & GBM
+## Simulations using Ornstein-Uhlenbeck & GBM

-Our Simulation Lab leverages multivariate geometric brownian motion process to produce correlated price paths for non-stable token pairs in a liquidity pool.
-For stable token pairs or simulations where averages tend toward an equilibrium, like utilization rates in lending protocols, we use Ornstein-Uhlenbeck process.
+Unit Zero Simulation Lab leverages a multivariate geometric brownian motion (GBM) process to produce correlated price paths for non-stable token pairs in a liquidity pool.
+For stable token pairs or simulations where averages tend toward an equilibrium, like utilization rates in lending protocols, we use the Ornstein-Uhlenbeck (OU) process.

 ### Non-stable pairs: GBM